Tag Archives: Railcars

 He was a major locomotive designer and builder and many of his London and South Western Railway engines continued in main line service with the Southern Railway to enter British Railways service in 1947.”
 [3]

 Harry Smith Wainwright was the “Locomotive, Carriage and Wagon Superintendent of the South Eastern and Chatham Railway from 1899 to 1913.
-He is best known for a series of simple but competent locomotives produced under his direction at the company’s Ashford railway works in the early years of the twentieth century.
-Many of these survived in service until the end of steam traction in Britain in 1968, and are regarded as some of the most elegant designs of the period.”
+He is best known for a series of simple but competent locomotives produced under his direction at the company’s Ashford railway works in the early years of the twentieth century.”
 [13]

 Drummond and Wainwright experimented with steam railmotors/railcars in the early years of the 20th century.